 How is lupus treated?

-There is no cure for lupus, but treatment can help manage it.
+There is no known cure for lupus, but treatment can help manage it.
 You may work with a rheumatologist.
-This is a doctor who specializes in lupus, arthritis, and other related diseases.
-You may also work with other kinds of doctors.
+This healthcare provider specializes in lupus, arthritis, and other related diseases.
+You may also work with other kinds of healthcare providers.
 These include specialists in kidney disease, blood disorders, immune disorders, and heart problems.
 You may also meet with a social worker to help you manage your treatment plan.
 The goals of treatment include treating symptoms, preventing flare-ups of lupus, and helping reduce damage to the body.

 Your healthcare provider may give you medicine to help treat symptoms.
 Medicines can’t cure lupus, but they can help prevent organ damage or suppress the disease.
 Your healthcare provider will prescribe one or more medicines to help you feel better.
 Be sure to take them as directed.
 You may be given medicines such as: